-Here, the exact wording of the author is used but is now quoted and cited properly.
-Remember just putting it in quotes is not enough, you must ALSO include the citation.
+Here the exact wording of the author is used but is now quoted and cited properly.
+Remember just putting it in quotes is not enough, you must ALSO include the citation (a.
+MLA, b.
+Turabian).

-MLA: In his book, Nature's Metropolis, William Cronon argues that Chicago's importance as a meeting place was solidified by the railroad, but had been started by harbors and canals (92).
+a.
+In his book, Nature's Metropolis, William Cronon argues that Chicago's importance as a meeting place was solidified by the railroad, but had been started by harbors and canals (92).